Job Applicant Privacy Notice

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.

-If you would like to exercise any of these rights, please contact our Data Protection Officer who will provide a Data Subject Request form and provide details of information required from you in order to process your request.
+If you would like further information on these rights or to exercise any of these rights, please contact our Data Protection Officer.

 What if you do not provide personal data?

 You are under no statutory or contractual obligation to provide data to Crestbridge during the recruitment process.
-However, if you do not provide the information, Crestbridge may not be able to process your application properly or at all.
+However, if you do not provide the information, Crestbridge may not be able to process your application properly or at all.« Return to Home